 SAP BusinessObjects is an all-in-one business intelligence product suite.
 It’s designed to make data consumption as simple, personalized, and dynamic as possible.

-With on-premise deployment, SAP BusinessObjects has the capability to support growth from just a handful of users to thousands of different users.
+With on-premise deployment, SAP BusinessObjects lends support no matter if you have a few users or thousands.
 Its flexible architecture and wide range of BI tools makes it an ideal solution for businesses that are scaling quickly.

 SAP BusinessObjects optimizes performance across hybrid landscapes.
 It uses a live data connection between cloud analytics and on-premise data.